 And that’s, you know, something I’m very, very grateful for and will never ever take for granted.
-So absolutely love YouTube.
+Absolutely love YouTube.
 So many benefits.
 Let’s talk a little bit about podcasting and the benefits of having a podcast.

 I think it’s also cheaper to get started with a podcast because once again, less equipment, you know, you can technically do it on your phone and there’s nothing wrong with that.
 So much cheaper than having to figure out starting the entire video process where you’ve got a camera and you need to figure it out.

-So here’s my experience.
-So with YouTube, a lot of the content that I personally put out they’re orientated around keywords because I want to create content where there’s actually demand, right?
+Here’s my experience.
+With YouTube, a lot of the content that I personally put out they’re orientated around keywords because I want to create content where there’s actually demand, right?
 I don’t want to create content that no one’s looking for, because then I have zero chance of getting any reach for that video.

 I get zero chance of being found in YouTube search.
 I get zero chance of being shown as a suggested video.
-So, you know, some of the, I think with podcasting, you’re not so hamstrung, you’re not so bound by keywords being the thing that gets you found, right?
-So you get a lot more flexibility.
+You know, some of the, I think with podcasting, you’re not so hamstrung, you’re not so bound by keywords being the thing that gets you found, right?
+You get a lot more flexibility.